apnadkarni/blt/doc/datatable.rst

   specified, but not both.

   **-autoheaders**
     Set the column labels from the first row of the CSV data.

   **-columnlabels** *labelList*
     Set the column labels from the list of labels in *labelList*.

-  **-comment** *char*
+  **-comment** *commChar*
    Specifies a comment character.
 Any line in the CSV file starting with this character is treated as a comment and ignored.
 By default the comment character is "", indicating no comments.

   **-data** *string*
-   Read the CSV information from *string*.
+    Read the CSV data from *string*.

   **-emptyvalue** *string*
     Specifies a string value to use for cells when empty fields are found in the CSV data.

+  **-encoding**  *encodingName*
+    Specifies the encoding of the CSV data.

   **-headers** *labelList*
     Specifies the column labels from the list of labels in *labelList*.

   **-file** *fileName*
-   Read the CSV file from *fileName*.
+    Read the CSV data from *fileName*.
+If *fileName* starts with an '@' character, then what follows is the name of a TCL channel, instead of a file name.

   **-maxrows** *numRows*
     Specifies the maximum number of rows to load into the table.

+  **-possibleseparators**  *string*
+    Specifies a string of chararacters to test as possible separators for the data.
+It *string* is "", then default set of characters is used.
+    The default is ",\t|;".

-  **-quote** *char*
+  **-quote** *quoteChar*
     Specifies the quote character.
 This is by default the double quote (") character.

-  **-separator** *char*
+  **-separator** *sepChar*
     Specifies the separator character.
 By default this is the comma (,) character.
 If *char* is "auto", then the separator is automatically determined.

 *tableName* **export csv** ?\ *switches* ... ?
   Exports the datatable into CSV data.
 If no **-file** switch is provided,